o1-labs/docs2/docs/zkapp-developers/tutorial-anon-message-board.md

 :::

-[how to write a zkApp](./how-to-write-zkapp) provides a high-level overview of everything you need to know to build applications on Mina.
+[How to write a zkApp](./how-to-write-zkapp) provides a high-level overview of everything you need to know to build applications on Mina.
 This tutorial will put these ideas into practice as we walk through the design and implementation of a semi-anonymous messaging protocol.